bmuschko/practical-go-modules/exercises/01-module-init-usage/solution/solution.md

 go: creating new go.mod: module github.com/bmuschko/json-parsing
 ```

-The contents of `go.mod` should look as following depending on the module path you provided.
+The contents of `go.mod` should look as follows depending on the module path you provided.

 ```
 module github.com/bmuschko/json-parsing